Donjeta Haxha

 Donjeta Haxha (born 14 May 1996) is a Kosovan footballer who plays as a defender.
 She has been a member of the Kosovo women's national team.

 Club career

-Haxha has played for KFF Mitrovica and KFF Hajvalia.
+Haxha has played for KFF Mitrovica and KFF Hajvalia in Kosovo.

 International career

 Haxha is of Albanian descent.
 In 2014, she represented Albania at the 2015 UEFA Women's Under-19 Championship qualification.
-In March 2017, she played for Kosovo at the Turkish Women's Cup.
+In March 2017, she played for the senior Kosovo women's team at the four-nation Turkish Women's Cup.